jw2249a/2017-bayes-audit/2017-code/README.md

 An RRC file compresses each row, using the previous rows if possible.
-An RRC cell entry of the form **&c^b** means "copy c cell contents, starting with the current column, from the line b lines previous to this one.
+An RRC cell entry of the form **&c^b** means "copy c cell contents, starting with the current column, from the row b rows previous to this one.
 Either &c or ^b may be omitted, and these can be given in either order.
 They both default to 1 if either ^ or & is present, so **^** means copy the corresponding cell from the previous row, **&4**